onfido/onfido-sdk-ui/README.md

 }
 ```

-**The Proof of Address document capture is currently a BETA feature, and it cannot be used in conjunction with the document and face steps as part of a single SDK flow.**
+**The Proof of Address document capture is currently a BETA feature.
+Using it in conjunction with the document and face steps as part of a single SDK flow may result in unforeseen behavior.**

 #### face